 Does Decaf Coffee Have Less Acid?

-According to this source, research carried out by Dionex, a company that’s part of Thermo Fisher Scientific, discovered that decaffeinated coffee is less acidic when compared to everyday normal coffee.
+According to research (1) carried out by Dionex, a company that’s part of Thermo Fisher Scientific, discovered that decaffeinated coffee is less acidic when compared to regular everyday coffee.

 However, this is where it gets a little confusing.
-The coffee beans used to produce decaf coffee are typically higher in acidity because they are able to retain their flavor after the processing to remove the caffeine.
+The coffee beans used to produce decaf coffee are typically higher in acidity because they can retain their flavor after the processing to remove the caffeine.

-So even though decaf has been shown to help reduce stomach acid issues the bean actually starts off with more acid when compared to regular coffee beans.
+So even though decaf has been shown to help reduce stomach acid issues, the bean actually starts with more acid when compared to regular coffee beans.

 My advice is that if you suffer from acid reflux after drinking coffee try decaf if that doesn’t help to ease your symptoms try a selection of beans from lower elevations if that doesn’t help I’m afraid its time to ditch the coffee for tea or cold brew coffee.